Eligibility Criteria - Evidence Uploader - Key Matters

 We strongly discourage you from presenting TOO MUCH evidence.

 It will serve no purpose to submit evidence over and above that which shows you meet the minimum criteria.
 Keep evidence uploaded to the minimum, or processing of your application may be delayed.
-In most cases, a simply one-page copy of your passport 'photo-page' is all that we require.
+In most cases, a simple one-page copy of your passport 'photo-page' is all that we require.

 Candidate is unclear what evidence is required in relation to their complex case or does not have identity documents at hand.